kauanrod/kauanrod/README.md

 - 🎒 Me formo no primeiro semestre de 2026 no curso bacharelado de Sistemas de Informação.
 - 💼 Já atuei como desenvolvedor na Americanas e adquiri experiência em Angular, PHP, Laravel, MySQL, Docker, Jenkins.
 Atualmente trabalho com Java e Kotlin com Spring e tem sido o meu foco de estudos.
 - 🏢 Estou aberto à novos projetos e oportunidades.
 Segue meu <a href="https://www.linkedin.com/in/kauanrod/">LinkedIn</a> e meu e-mail é kauanrod@hotmail.com

-## EN-US

-### ⚡️ A quick introduction

-- 🔭 I’m currently working as a Junior Developer at WebPosto.
-- 🌱 I'm focused on becoming a highly skilled full-stack developer.
-To achieve this, I have been dedicating my studies to React/Angular for the Front-end and Java for the Back-end, aligning my personal interests with market demands.
-- 🎒 I'll graduate in the first semester of 2026 with a bachelor's degree in Information Systems (equivalent to Computer Science).
-- 💼 I have worked as a developer at Americanas, where I gained experience with Angular, PHP, Laravel, MySQL, Docker, and Jenkins.
-Currently, I work with Java and Kotlin using Spring, and it has been my focus of study.
-- 🏢 I’m open to new projects and opportunities.
-Here’s my <a href="https://www.linkedin.com/in/kauanrod/">LinkedIn</a>, and my email is kauanrod@hotmail.com.

 ---